psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 elk@stack:/etc/kibana$ sudo mv server.key server.key.secure
 elk@stack:/etc/kibana$ sudo mv server.key.insecure server.key
 ```
-The insecure key is now named server.key, and you can use this file to generate the CSR without passphrase.
+The insecure key is now named `server.key`, and you can use this file to generate the CSR without passphrase.
 CSR stands for Certificate Signing Request.

 To create the CSR, run the following command at a terminal prompt:
 ```bash